 If level 1 or any higher level has a value of 0x00, that level and any higher levels are unused and invalid, so the associated watermark registers must not be enabled.
+Level 0 is always valid.

 It is allowed to have the same value in adjacent levels.